Meet Our Team

 Mr. Bruni co-authored the article, “Calculating Economic Damages,” published in The Recorder with Jim Sinunu.
 The article examines the complexity of calculating economic and non-economic damages in multiparty litigation in California.
 He also authored the article, “Avoiding Legal Land Mines; Contractors Must Learn to Manage Legal Issues Before They Arise,” published in Constructor Magazine, the magazine of the Associated General Contractors of America.
 Mr. Bruni co-authored “Effective Deposition Techniques in Asbestos Litigation”, published by DRI in the November 2016 issue of the national magazine For The Defense.

-Mr. Bruni has been named a Northern California Super Lawyer for nine consecutive years.
+Mr. Bruni has been named a Northern California Super Lawyer consecutively since 2008.
 He is AV-rated by Martindale-Hubbell.

 Mr. Bruni is a member of the State Bar of California and is admitted to practice in the U.S. District Court, Northern, Eastern, Southern and Central Districts of California.
 He is a past member of the Board of Trustees of De La Salle High School, a Christian Brothers School located in Concord, California, and is a past president of the De La Salle Alumni Association.
 In 2003, the De La Salle Alumni Association named him Outstanding Alumnus of the Year.